malteafg/hw-architect/README.md

   points.
 - It is very important parallel segments always have the exact same distance to each other.

+### group material textures in a directory and then load them before loading models

 ## next major things to implement
 ### super nodes
 - A super node should simply be an addition to the road_graph that points to the nodes that it